 - Pre-finished product by Porta, including colour reference

-- External requirements (for next month): Durability, Pre-coating, Maintenance schedule, Leaching
+- External requirements: Durability, Pre-coating, Maintenance schedule, Leaching

 A timber supplier with experience sourcing, moulding and finishing timber is a valuable relationship to build.
-At Porta we offer honest advice as we have been working with timber for over 75 years, and confident in our experience to help you achieve the style you want, but also importantly provide a stable and compliant product.
+At Porta we offer honest advice as we have been working with timber for over 75 years and are confident our experience will help you achieve the style you want, but also importantly provide a stable and compliant product.